 A little about Travel Warnings

 Travel Warnings are there to protect you, but even the Department of Foreign Affairs and International Trade concedes that the decision to travel is the sole responsibility of the individual.
 That being said, the warning represents the Government of Canada's official advice.
 The warning may recommend that Canadians avoid "all travel", or in both Mexican examples, "non-essential travel".
 In some cases, it will even recommend that travellers leave the country or region all together.

 What happens if a Travel Warning is issued after you've already booked a trip?

 It depends.
 Are you still planning to go despite the Government of Canada's recommendation?
-Did you buy Trip Cancellation and Interruption travel insurance?
+Did you buy Trip Cancellation Insurance?

 If you've decided to ignore the Travel Warning and are able to get to your holiday destination despite it, make sure you read the fine print of the travel insurance policy you've bought, or are planning to buy.
 There is a chance you won't be covered.

 Travel insurance when you ignore a Travel Warning

 Travel medical insurance is intended to offer you protection for unexpected and unforeseen events.
 If you choose to ignore a Travel Warning then it could be viewed that you're expecting the unexpected and depending on the policy, you may not be covered.

 Read the exclusions in the policy.
 A benefit does not have to be paid out if it is determined that the costs were incurred due to something that was specifically excluded.
 Exclusions vary by policy.
 For example, consider Travel Warnings.
 If mentioned as an exclusion, some policy wordings are general in nature, while others are very specific.
 The following two samples illustrate this point: